seancdavis/seancdavis-com/src/blog/posts/2020-08-21-run-javascript-when-variable-exists.md

 ---
 title: "Run JavaScript when Variable Exists"
-snippet: "It's super frustrating to have a race condition in which some JavaScript code may be run before a variable it needs exists, causing an error.
+description: "It's super frustrating to have a race condition in which some JavaScript code may be run before a variable it needs exists, causing an error.
 Here's one approach to getting around that."
 tags:
   - javascript
 ---

-One method for increasing page performance is to defer the loading of [JavaScript](/wtf-is-javascript).
+One method for increasing page performance is to defer the loading of [JavaScript](/blog/wtf-is-javascript).
 But a big caveat that comes along with that approach is that you may have JS elsewhere in your page that wants to run before the deferred script has loaded.

 To overcome that, you can add a script in the `<head>` of your page that waits for the presence of an object (for a maximum amount of time), and runs your code only if (or when) that object exists.